-Angela Kahn, American Association for Marriage and Family Therapy California Division (AAMFT-CA), requested that AAMFT-CA take part in exploring the pros and cons of the AMFTRB national examination.
+Ms. Kahn, AAMFT-CA, requested that AAMFT-CA take part in exploring the pros and cons of the AMFTRB national examination.

 Jill Epstein, California Association of Marriage and Family Therapists (CAMFT), expressed interest in exploring the AMFTRB national examination.

 The Board directed staff to conduct an evaluation of the national exam.